flokoe/bash-hackers-wiki/docs/howto/pax.md

 archive data from standard input (read/list modes) and write archive data to standard output (write mode).
-This ensures `pax` can be easily used as part of a shell pipe construct, e.g. to read a compressed archive that\'s decompressed in the pipe.
+This ensures `pax` can be easily used as part of a shell pipe construct, e.g. to read a compressed archive that's decompressed in the pipe.

 The option to specify the pathname of a file to be archived is `-f` This file will be used as input or output, depending on the operation